Three-body contact for fermions. I. General relations: Relations for the zero-range model

-To summarize, when $j$ particles approach each other, the $N$-body wavefunction factorizes into the product of {\it (i)} a function of the relative positions of the $j$ nearby particles, given by the $j$-body zero-energy $a{=}\infty$ scattering state, and {\it (ii)} a function of the center-of-mass of the $j$ nearby particles and of the positions of the $(N{-}j)$ other particles; integrating the square of the latter function gives the $j$-body contact (up to a trivial prefactor).
-The cases $j=2$ and $3$ are given by Eqs.~(\ref{eq:BP},\ref{eq:R0},\ref{eq:C2_AA},\ref{eq:C3_BB}).
-One could also consider larger values of $j$ in a similar way, based on the asymptotic behavior~\cite{TanScaling,LeChapitreIn2} of the $N$-body wavefunction when $j$ particle approach each other.
+0.1cm {\bl \underline{\it Remark:}\ \ Higher-body contacts can be defined in the same way than the three-body contacts.
+When $j_\UP$ particles of spin $\UP$ and $j_\down$ particles of spin $\down$ approach each other, the $N$-body wavefunction factorizes into the product of {\it (i)} a function of the relative positions of the $j=j_\UP+j_\down$ nearby particles, given by a zero-energy solution of the $j_\UP+j_\down$ body problem at $a_2{=}\infty$, proportional to the $j$ body hyperradius to some power, and {\it (ii)} a function of the center-of-mass of the $j$ nearby particles and of the positions of the $(N{-}j)$ other particles~\cite{TanScalingREVTEX,LeChapitreIn2}.
+The $L^2$ norm of the latter function defines the $j_\UP+j_\down$ body contact $C_{j_\UP,j_\down}$ (up to a prefactor which is a matter of definition).}